Our products

 Why smoked salmon toasts always work

-Smoked salmon is one of the most rewarding ingredients in cuisine: it requires no cooking, has a complex flavor -- smoky, salty, and unctuous -- that pairs with almost everything, and is visually spectacular.
-A well-assembled smoked salmon toast is prepared in 3 minutes and looks like a restaurant dish.
-It's the appetizer that never fails, the starter that solves any formal dinner, and the perfect light dinner for weeknights.
+Smoked salmon is one of the most rewarding ingredients in the kitchen: it requires no cooking, has a complex flavor -- smoky, salty, and unctuous -- that pairs with almost anything, and is visually spectacular.
+A well-assembled smoked salmon toast can be prepared in 3 minutes and looks like a restaurant dish.
+It's the appetizer that never fails, the starter that resolves any dinner party, and the perfect light dinner for weeknights.

 We have selected 10 combinations that cover all styles and occasions, from classic Nordic to Mediterranean and Japanese fusions.
 Each toast includes the exact ingredient list, assembly steps, and the occasion for which it works best.